shiquan/bcfanno/README.md

 ## **Interpret the annotations.**

-The American College of Medical Genetics and Genomics (ACMG) supply a decision-tree roadmap to help the clinical researchers to interpret the genetic variants, however only very few of computation approaches could
+The American College of Medical Genetics and Genomics (ACMG) supply a decision-tree roadmap and recommend using 28 criteria to help the clinical researcher to interpret genetic variants, however no computation approach could interpret the genetic variants directly, that's because gathering information for all the criteria is quite complicated and no specific algorithms for implementing this guidelines specified.
+See details, please refer to  [ACMG guideline](https://www.google.com.hk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwigz5jkzLHVAhUBG5QKHesKAhYQFggkMAA&url=https%3A%2F%2Fwww.acmg.net%2Fdocs%2Fstandards_guidelines_for_the_interpretation_of_sequence_variants.pdf&usg=AFQjCNF_jV6xApr4TCyQhs9p0Iki85oYoQ).

- bcfanno interpret the types and amino acid changs of genetic variants,
+bcfanno predict the variants types and generate HGVS nomenclature for genetic variants, please refer to [VarType and HGVSnom section](https://github.com/shiquan/vcfanno/blob/master/Documentation/genetic_variant_types.md) for details.

-Please refer  to [ACMG guideline](https://www.google.com.hk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwigz5jkzLHVAhUBG5QKHesKAhYQFggkMAA&url=https%3A%2F%2Fwww.acmg.net%2Fdocs%2Fstandards_guidelines_for_the_interpretation_of_sequence_variants.pdf&usg=AFQjCNF_jV6xApr4TCyQhs9p0Iki85oYoQ) to interpret genetic variants.

 ## **Bug report or suggestions**.

+Currently, you could report bugs from GitHub or email me directly.
+Please be kind to specify which exactly version you test in the report message.

-## **Reference**
+## Reference